 The phrase "Level 2 background check" means different things depending on the background check provider and location.

 In Florida, background investigations fall into Level 1 and Level 2 categories.
-A Level 1 check is the less in-depth background screening; Level 2 is the more detailed option.
+A Level 1 check is the less in-depth background screening, while Level 2 is the more detailed option.

 Level 1 checks in Florida include state-only crime records searches, verifications of past employment, sex offender registry checks, and additional criminal searches at the county level.
 Level 2 checks add fingerprint-based checks of Florida Department of Law Enforcement records and national FBI databases.